ETH-PEACH-Lab/UCPI-website/topics/w12-educational-games-for-programming.md

 ### References

 [1] Resnick, M., Maloney, J., Monroy-Hernández, A., Rusk, N., Eastmond, E., Brennan, K., Millner, A., Rosenbaum, E., Silver, J., Silverman, B., & Kafai, Y. (2009).
 Scratch: Programming for all.
-Communications of the ACM, 52(11), 60–67. https://doi.org/10.1145/1592761.1592779
+Communications of the ACM, 52(11), 60–67. https://doi.org/10.1145/1592761.1592779.

+[2] Wikipedia contributors. (n.d.).
+Lightbot.
+Wikipedia. https://en.wikipedia.org/wiki/Lightbot.

+[3] Lee, M. (2014).
+Gidget: An online debugging game for learning and engagement in computing education.
+In 2014 IEEE Symposium on Visual Languages and Human-Centric Computing (VL/HCC) (pp. 193-194).

+[4] Arawjo, I., Wang, C.Y., Myers, A., Andersen, E., & Guimbretière, F. (2017).
+Teaching Programming with Gamified Semantics.
+In Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems (pp. 4911–4923).
+Association for Computing Machinery.

+[5] CodeCombat. (n.d.).
+CodeCombat: Learn programming through games.
+CodeCombat. https://codecombat.com/.

-* Melcer, E. F., & Isbister, K. (2018, April).
-[Bots & (Main) frames](https://dl.acm.org/doi/pdf/10.1145/3173574.3173840): exploring the impact of tangible blocks and collaborative play in an educational programming game.
-In Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems (pp. 1-14).\
+[6] Melcer, E., & Isbister, K. (2018).
+Bots & (Main)Frames: Exploring the Impact of Tangible Blocks and Collaborative Play in an Educational Programming Game.
+In Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems (pp. 1–14).
+Association for Computing Machinery.

+[7] Su, S., Zhang, E., Denny, P., & Giacaman, N. (2021).
+A Game-Based Approach for Teaching Algorithms and Data Structures using Visualizations.
+Proceedings of the 52nd ACM Technical Symposium on Computer Science Education, 1128–1134.
+Presented at the Virtual Event, USA. doi:10.1145/3408877.3432520.

+[8] Lotfi, E., & Mohammed, B. (2018).
+Teaching Object Oriented Programming Concepts Through a Mobile Serious Game.
+Proceedings of the 3rd International Conference on Smart City Applications.
+Presented at the Tetouan, Morocco. doi:10.1145/3286606.3286851.

+[9] Voulgari, I., Zammit, M., Stouraitis, E., Liapis, A., & Yannakakis, G. (2021).
+Learn to Machine Learn: Designing a Game Based Approach for Teaching Machine Learning to Primary and Secondary Education Students.
+In Proceedings of the 20th Annual ACM Interaction Design and Children Conference (pp. 593–598).
+Association for Computing Machinery.

-* [Co-ML](https://machinelearning.apple.com/research/collaborative-machine-learning): Tseng, T., King Chen, J., Abdelrahman, M., Kery, M. B., Hohman, F., Hilliard, A., & Shapiro, R. B. (2023, June).
+[10] Tseng, T., King Chen, J., Abdelrahman, M., Kery, M., Hohman, F., Hilliard, A., & Shapiro, R. (2023).
 Collaborative Machine Learning Model Building with Families Using Co-ML.
-In Proceedings of the 22nd Annual ACM Interaction Design and Children Conference (pp. 40-51).
+In Proceedings of the 22nd Annual ACM Interaction Design and Children Conference (pp. 40–51).
+Association for Computing Machinery.

+[11] Lee, M., & Ko, A. (2015).
+Comparing the Effectiveness of Online Learning Approaches on CS1 Learning Outcomes.
+In Proceedings of the Eleventh Annual International Conference on International Computing Education Research (pp. 237–246).
+Association for Computing Machinery.

+[12] Wikipedia contributors. (n.d.).
+Osmo (game system).
+Wikipedia. https://en.wikipedia.org/wiki/Osmo_(game_system).